 Note: The "Logging" element is removed in Kea 1.6.0 and its contents (the "loggers" object) moved inside the configuration objects (maps) for the respective Kea modules.
 For example: the "Dhcp4" map contains the "loggers" object specifying logging configuration for the DHCPv4 server.
-Backward compatibility is maintained until at least Kea 1.7.0 release; it will be possible to specify the "Logging" object at the top configuration level and "loggers" objects at the module configuration level.
-Ultimately, support for the top-level "Logging" object will be removed.
+Backward compatibility is maintained until Kea 1.7.10 release; it will be possible to specify the "Logging" object at the top configuration level and "loggers" objects at the module configuration level.
+Finally, support for the top-level "Logging" object was removed in Kea 1.7.10.

-The specification of several supported elements (e.g. "Dhcp4", "Dhcp6") in a single configuration file can be confusing and works badly with the commands that fetch and write new configurations.
-Support for it will be removed in a future release of Kea, after which each component will require its own configuration file.
+The specification for supporting several elements (e.g. "Dhcp4", "Dhcp6") in one file has been removed in Kea 1.7.10, so that each component requires one separate configuration file.

 To avoid repetition of mostly similar structures, examples in the rest of this guide will showcase only the subset of parameters appropriate for a given context.
 For example, when discussing the IPv6 subnets configuration in DHCPv6, only subnet6 parameters will be mentioned.
-It is implied that the remaining elements (the global map that holds Dhcp6 and Logging) are present, but they are omitted for clarity.
+It is implied that the remaining elements (the global map that holds Dhcp6) are present, but they are omitted for clarity.
 Usually, locations where extra parameters may appear are denoted by an ellipsis (...).